 The award is intended to encourage original, enterprising, deeply reported and revelatory news coverage that has had significant impact on the Philadelphia, South Jersey and Delaware communities, particularly stories that generated an increased public awareness about an under recognized social problem; malfeasance in local or state government; waste, fraud and abuse in government agencies or business; or other issues related to advancing the public good.

-The 2013 Weiss Awards were presented at a luncheon at WHYY studios in Philadelphia on Thursday, April 18, 2013.
+The awards will be presented at a luncheon at WHYY studios in Philadelphia on Thursday, April 19, 2012.

 Entries must be investigative journalism — not advocacy, editorials or opinion.
 Entries can be in any medium, i.e. print (dailies, weeklies, magazines, etc.), broadcast (TV, radio) or online.
 Single stories or series are eligible (a story may include text, photos, audio, video and/or graphics).
-The original story or series must be identified; follow-up stories may be submitted, if identified as such.
 Single authors or reporting teams are eligible.
-Eligible stories should have been published and/or aired during 2012.
+Eligible stories should have been published and/or aired during 2011.
 The submission deadline is Feb.
-15, 2013.
+15, 2012.

-- Entries require a one-page nomination letter explaining origin of story and impact after publication, along with a copy of the complete story/series.
+- Entries require a hard-copy two-page nomination letter explaining origin of story and impact after publication, along with a copy of the complete story/series.

-- Awarded reporting must focus on a topic/issue in the nine-county area (Philadelphia, Delaware, Chester, Montgomery, Bucks, Burlington, Gloucester, Camden, Atlantic), and three Delaware counties (New Castle, Kent, and Sussex) served by WHYY.
+- Awarded reporting must focus on a topic/issue in the nine-county area (Philadelphia, Delaware, Chester, Montgomery, Bucks, Burlington, Glouster, Camden, Atlantic), and three Delaware counties (New Castle, Kent, and Sussex) served by WHYY.

 - Reporter(s), including photographers, substantially involved in the production of the story may apply.
 In the case of broadcast reporting, producers may be involved and apply.
 Publishers, media properties, may be acknowledged in award announcements.